Do Chickens Have To Have Nesting Boxes?

 You could place the nesting boxes inside of the coop’s enclosed area.
 Make sure you put it somewhere that is easy to reach, to make egg collection easier.

-You can purchase pre-made nesting boxes.
+You can purchase pre-made nesting boxes from many farm supply stores.
 These can be made from wood, plastic or metal.

-You can buy single nesting boxes or buy larger ones that are divided into multiple nesting spaces.
+Many farm supply stores sell single nesting boxes or larger ones that are divided into multiple nesting spaces.

 It will typically cost between $10-40 per nesting space.